Marsala Wine: History, Information, Interesting Facts

 Wines ‘fortified’ to endure the transport.

 Marsala is one of the ‘fortified’ wines: this category includes very famous products, like Port, Madeira and Sherry.
-They all have in common that their alcohol content is increased, by adding one or more of these ingredients:
+They all have in common that their alcohol content is increased, by adding pure ethyl alcohol and/or brandy and/or Mistelle (*1).

 This was a method originally used to make wine ‘stronger’ (‘fortify’), thus protecting it from many of the risks associated with transportation.